 88075-03 INSPECTION GUIDANCE

 This procedure applies to the various fuel cycle events reportable per NRC regulations.
-Such events include (but are not limited to) criticality safety events reportable under Bulletin 91-01Reporting Loss of Criticality Safety Controls and supplements thereto, and the various types of events reportable under 10 CFR Sections 40.60 (source material), 70.50 (mainly radiological events), 70.52 (criticality and safeguards events 71.95 (transportation events), 73.71 (safeguards events)) and 20.2201, 20.2202, and 20.2203 (radiological and environmental events).
+Such events include (but are not limited to) criticality safety events reportable under Bulletin 91-01,”Reporting Loss of Criticality Safety Controls,” and supplements thereto, and the various types of events reportable under 10 CFR Sections 40.60 (source material), 70.50 (mainly radiological events), 70.52 (criticality and safeguards events), 71.95 (transportation events), 73.71 (safeguards events)) and 20.2201, 20.2202, and 20.2203 (radiological and environmental events).
 It should be noted that those events requiring immediate notification would likely result in activation of the NRC Incident Response Plan.
 In those cases, this procedure would not apply.
-It should also be noted that responses to transportation accidents addressed by Inspection Manual Chapter (IMC) 1330Response to Transportation Accidents Involving Radioactive Materials are not considered events covered by this procedure.
+It should also be noted that responses to transportation accidents addressed by Inspection Manual Chapter (IMC) 1330,”Response to Transportation Accidents Involving Radioactive Materials,” are not considered events covered by this procedure.
 This procedure does not apply to events outside of NRC jurisdiction.
-For example, chemical events that not impact or are not directly related to licensed material activities do not apply to this procedure.
-Occupational Safety and Health Administration (OSHA) events that do not the safety of licensed material do apply.
+For example, chemical events that does not impact or are not directly related to licensed material activities do not apply to this procedure.
+Occupational Safety and Health Administration (OSHA) events that do not affect the safety of licensed material do not apply.

-Management Directive (MD) 8.3NRC Incident Investigation Program defines a significant operational event as a radiological, safeguards, or other safety-related operational event at an NRC-licensed facility that poses an actual or potential hazard to public health and safety, property, or the environment.
-At fuel cycle facilities, these events include significant unplanned degraded conditions identified by the licensee or NRC.
+Management Directive (MD) 8.3,”NRC Incident Investigation Program,” defines a significant operational event as a radiological, safeguards, or other safety-related operational event at an NRC-licensed facility that poses an actual or potential hazard to public health and safety, property, or the environment.
+At fuel cycle facilities, these events include significant unplanned, degraded conditions identified by the licensee or NRC.

 Upon receipt of licensee notifications (required or courtesy), on-site inspectors provide details regarding plant status and performance of equipment and operators to regional and headquarters staff and management.
-The details are used to determine the level of investigatory response if anyi.e., IIT, AIT, or SI
+The details are used to determine the level of investigatory response, if any (i.e., IIT, AIT, or SI).

-Appendix A provides guidance for limiting impact on licensees during an event.
+Appendix A provides guidance for limiting NRC’s impact on licensees during an event.

 03.01 Event Follow Up.